kintohub/kintohub/docs/anatomy/anatomy-advanced.md

 If you require more memory, you may [contact support](https://www.kintohub.com/contact-us).

-### Dedicated CPU
+### Dedicated vCPU

-By default and when toggled off, the CPU of your service is shared between KintoHub community.
+By default and when toggled off, the vCPU of your service is shared between KintoHub community.
-Shared CPU **is not guaranteed** and may randomly affect the performance of your service.
+Shared vCPU may randomly affect the performance of your service and is only recommended for `dev` environments.

-When togged on, you will have the option to specify a guaranteed dedicated amount of CPU for your service.
+When togged on, you will have the option to specify a guaranteed dedicated amount of vCPU for your service.
-The lowest amount of CPU you may use is **0.1 cores** which is 10% of a dedicated vCPU.
+The lowest amount of vCPU you may use is **0.1 cores** which is 10% of a dedicated vCPU.
-The highest amount of CPU available is **2** which guarantees **2** dedicated vCPU cores.
+The highest amount of vCPU available is **2** which guarantees **2** dedicated vCPU cores.

-If you require more CPU, you may [contact support](https://www.kintohub.com/contact-us).
+If you require more vCPU, you may [contact support](https://www.kintohub.com/contact-us).

 ### Auto Scaling

-The auto-scaling feature is only available when your service has **Dedicated CPU** enabled.
+The auto-scaling feature is only available when your service has **Dedicated vCPU** enabled.
 When enabled, you will be able to set the **Min Instances** and **Max Instances** that your service may scale up to.
 This is known as **Horizontal Scaling** and is best used for **Stateless** services.
 The maximum number of instances you may scale to is **10**.